aptech/docs/docs/CR-clusterse.rst

     :param grp: vector of group indicators.
     :type grp: NTx1 matrix

     :param resid: ols residuals.

-Note: if using :func:`olsmt` these are stored in the :class:`olsOut` structure member *resid*.
+        ..
+NOTE:: if using :func:`olsmt` these are stored in the :class:`olsOut` structure member *resid*.

     :type resid: NTx1 matrix

     :param dataset: name of dataset.